ro-ket/ScoutAshPedigree/AshSimple.md

 5. In May of 2019 they were with my Pack, to celerate the first year where we had a vibrant Girls Den.

 6. Interesting during 2020, due to the COVID-19 pandemic, these ashes were involved in a virtual campout - where Boys and Girls in both the BSA and the Girl Scouts from all over the world shared a virtual campfire.
+	* Several first girls dens / troops
+	* Baltimore, Oregon, Maine

 We will let this campfire conclude naturally tonight, and collect the ashes in the morning.
-If you'd like to help carry on this tradtion within your Troop or Pack, Bill will provide information tomorrow on how to get a sample.
+If you'd like to help carry on this tradtion within your Troop or Pack, Bill will provide information tomorrow on how to get a sample at breakfast tomorrow.

 Please keep track of when and where you use the ashes, and bring them with you to major events such as this -